 A temporary home for the Lords

 The House of Lords is expected to move to the Queen Elizabeth II Conference Centre, opposite Westminster Abbey, which will be redeveloped to provide a Chamber and associated offices.
-Together with the House of Commons move to new accommodation on the Northern Estate, this will be the first essential step to enable the restoration and renewal of the Palace of Westminster to take place.
+Decanting the House of Lords into alternative temporary accommodation will be an essential step to enable the restoration and renewal of the Palace of Westminster to take place.

 Choosing the QEII Conference Centre